 To qualify for the Fastest Time trophy teams must still include at least one Masters-aged rider and the time is taken from the second rider to cross the finish line (as usual, judged by the leading edge of the front wheel).

 In the case of teams of tandems, the rider with the greater Standard entitlement on a particular machine determines the Standard time for that pairing with the usual 5% penalty loading for tandems being applied.
 Both riders on the Rider machine should have veteran status but the Pacer tandem team may consist of riders of any age.

 In all teams time trials the drafting rules which apply to individuals must be interpreted as if the entire team was acting as an individual.

 The Mark Webb Memorial (last held in 2019)

-This race is to be a "Place to Place" event and, until it is deemed necessary to change, it will be run from Toodyay to Gidgegannup.
+This race was a "Place to Place" event run from Toodyay to Gidgegannup.

-The Start Time of the race may be delayed to accommodate possible late arrival of the bus transporting riders from Gidgegannup (by up to 20 minutes from the actual arrival time)
+The Start Time of the race could be delayed to accommodate possible late arrival of the bus transporting riders from Gidgegannup (by up to 20 minutes from the actual arrival time)

-An official car will leave Toodyay at a suitable interval following the start of the last rider such that it can render assistance to any rider in difficulties until within the final 10km without having to travel at a speed likely to cause hindrance to other road traffic.
-Other support vehicles are specifically excluded from following riders.
+An official car would leave Toodyay at a suitable interval following the start of the last rider such that it could render assistance to any rider in difficulties until within the final 10km without having to travel at a speed likely to cause hindrance to other road traffic.
+Other support vehicles were specifically excluded from following riders.